solid/solid/proposals/auth-webid-oidc.md

 Party (as well as the Resource Server).

 ##### POD
 A Personal Online Datastore (POD for short).
-Acts as a Resource Server, *and* as an Identity Provider, *and* as a Relying Party, depending on the use case.
+It plays several roles -- firstly, it stores a user's data (and so acts as a Resource Server).
+In many cases, it also hosts the user's WebID Profile, and implements the API endpoints that allow it to act as a WebID-OIDC Identity Provider (OP).
+Lastly, when users requests resources from it, the POD also acts as a Relying Party (a recipient of those users' ID Tokens).
 In this spec, `alice.com` and `bob.com` are both PODs.

 ##### Home POD vs Other POD
 A user's Home POD is one that hosts their WebID Profile, and also acts as that user's Identity Provider.
-We use the term *Other POD* in this spec to denote some other WebID+OIDC compliant POD, acting as a Resource Server and Relying Party, that a user is trying to access using the WebID URI and Profile of their Home POD.
+We use the term *Other POD* in this spec to denote some other WebID-OIDC compliant POD, acting as a Resource Server and Relying Party, that a user is trying to access using the WebID URI and Profile of their Home POD.